Article I. Mission of the Lodge

 B. The Lodge Executive Committee shall be composed of the elected Lodge Officers, immediate past Lodge Chief, all appointed Lodge Committee Chairman and their Advisers, the Lodge Adviser, a member of the Council Camping or Boy Scout Committee as appointed by the Council Vice-President of Program, the Chapter Chiefs, the Chapter Advisers, the Scout Executive and the Lodge Staff Adviser.

-C. The elections for elected officers shall be held in the Spring Ordeal of each year during the General Lodge Meeting.
+C. The elections for elected officers shall be held at the Fall Ordeal of each year during the General Lodge Meeting.

-D. The terms of office for all elected officers shall begin immediately after the first Section Conclave which occurs after thier election and contimue until the end of the following Section Conclave.
+D. The terms of office for all elected officers shall begin on the first of January following their election in the fall.

 E. The Vice-Chief of Administration will assume all duties of the Lodge Chief in the Lodge Chief’s absence.
 If the Vice-Chief of Administration cannot perform these duties, the Lodge Vice Chief of Inductions shall perform those duties.
 If the Lodge Vice-Chief of Inductions cannot perform these duties, Lodge Vice Chief of Program shall perform these duties.
 If any other order of succession is necessary, it shall be set by the Lodge Executive Committee.
 Upon the return of the officer whom the presiding officer has replaced, the returning officer shall resume his position.